ale1800/ESP-360-REMOTE/README.md

 Now you can also program the board with the USB-C. I suggest to use ESPHOME beacuse it's super easy to setup and to integrate with Home Assistant

 # Installation
-once you received the ESP 360 Remote you will need to flash esp home on it and configure the action you need. please head to [INSTALL.md](INSTALL.md)
+Once you receive the ESP 360 Remote you will need to flash ESPHome on it and configure the remote commands you want to clone. please head to [INSTALL.md](INSTALL.md)

 # Home Assistant integration